 \subsection{Reconstruction of the displacement field}

 We first compare the active learning strategy based on uncertainty-driven sampling against a random selection method.
 The evolution of the relative error, evaluated on the test set, is shown in Figure \ref{fig:random_vs_al}.
-Two querying methods are compared: sampling from extensormeter data only (Figure~\ref{fig:random_vs_al_ext}) and sampling from convergence data only (Figure~\ref{fig:random_vs_al_conv}).
-Both the active learning and random selection procedures are repeated at least 10 times using different random seeds to measure the variability due to initialization of the model parameters (weights and biases).
+Two querying methods are compared: sampling from extensometer data only (Figure~\ref{fig:random_vs_al_ext}) and sampling from convergence data only (Figure~\ref{fig:random_vs_al_conv}).

 As shown in Figure~\ref{fig:random_vs_al}, selecting measurements based on the highest estimated uncertainty consistently improves model performance compared to random sampling for both querying strategies.
 The performance gain is most pronounced when only a few measurements are available, with an improvement of 6--7\% using three extensometers and 2--3\% using four extensometers (Figure~\ref{fig:random_vs_al_ext}).
-This effect is even more significant when only convergence measurements are queried, as illustrated in Figure~\ref{fig:random_vs_al_conv}.
-In summary, for a given query strategy (extensometer only or convergence only), the difference between random and active learning selection decreases as more measurements are included, since additional data help the model reconstruct the displacement field in regions with the largest uncertainties.
+This effect is more significant when only convergence measurements are queried, as illustrated in Figure~\ref{fig:random_vs_al_conv}.
+For a given query strategy (extensometer only or convergence only), the difference between random and active learning selection decreases as more measurements are included, since additional data help the model reconstruct the displacement field in regions with the largest uncertainties.
 This confirms the usefulness of AL in cases where observation data are scarce.